see-for-yourself/bgdv-book/_posts/2024-11-08-chapter5_data-wrangling-pandas.md

 Ex.5.4.
 For the Covid-19 data, plot the monthly average values to obtain a plot that looks like Figure 5.4. _Hint:_ User `marker='o'` parameter in the `plot()` function to show the points discretely in the line graph.

 Ex.5.5.
-Extreme rainfall events were visualized in Chapter 3 (Figuure 3.5 and 3.6) for the city of Bengaluru (Bangalore).
-From the NOAA website [3], download rainfall data for a city of your choice and make visualization like Figuure 3.5 and 3.6.
+Extreme rainfall events were visualized in Chapter 3 (Figure 3.5 and 3.6) for the city of Bengaluru (Bangalore).
+From the NOAA website [3], download rainfall data for a city of your choice and make visualization like Figure 3.5 and 3.6.